silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/09_Casting.md

 - `HTMLFragment` is a block of raw HTML, which should not be escaped.
 Take care to sanitise any HTML value saved into the database.
 - `HTMLText` is a `HTMLFragment`, but has shortcodes enabled.
-This should only be used for content that is modified via a TinyMCE editor, which will insert shortcodes.
+This should only be used for content that is modified via an HTML editor, which can insert shortcodes.
 - `Int` for integers.
 - `Decimal` for floating point values.
 - `Boolean` For boolean values.